 Fig. 3.
-Tensile curves in the force-time version for PA2 alloys obtained after n = 1 to n = 6 passes by means of the ARB method during the PL effect in a tensile test of PA2 alloy predeformed by n = 3 passes of the ARB method
+Tensile curves in the force-time version for PA2 alloys obtained after n = 1 to n = 6 passes by means of the ARB method.
+There can be seen two series of curves illustrating good repeability of the measurements results.